dmltdev/styled-components-css-extractor/readme.md

 - Clone the git repository
 - Open the repository with your editor of choice
 - Run `npm i` or `pnpm i`

+## Usage

 - Open index.js
 - Change URL to the necessary one.
 - Run `node index.js`

-## Usage

-Feel free to use it for any purposes.
+Feel free to use this utility for any purposes.

 NB!
 If Puppeteer fails to launch the browser process, download it with [puppeteer@browsers](https://www.npmjs.com/package/@puppeteer/browsers) and change the `browser` const in the `try` block as in the example below (remember to update the path to the actual one):